Alessia-G/Reactive_Knowledge_Management/README.md

 The APOC plugin (Awesome Procedures on Cypher) extends Neo4j's functionality by providing a collection of useful procedures and functions.
 It offers additional operations and utilities that are not available out of the box, making it easier to perform complex graph operations and data manipulations.

 This repository serves as a proof of concept, showcasing the implementation of the proposed approach in the "Partitioned Knoweldge Management" article using Neo4j with the APOC plugin.

-In this tedbed we refer to the Neo4j 5.10 version and the APOC version 5.10.0 .
+In this testbed we refer to the Neo4j 5.10 version and the APOC version 5.10.0.

 ## Installation